Queer In AI: A Case Study in Community-Led Participatory AI: Core Principles of Queer in AI

 \subsection{Participation and Intersectionality}

 Over five years, Queer in AI’s community has grown to about 870 members, geographically distributed across more than 47 countries (cf.\ Figure \ref{fig:country_heatmap}).
 The community members have diverse identities across axes such as ethnicity, gender, class, disability, and caste.
 About 20.3\% of respondents identified as transgender, and 34.4\% identified as non-cisgender; 34.9\% identified as Black, Latinx, indigenous or a person of color; less than 2\% identified as intersex.
-Membership spans academia and industry, with about 16\% of members in an undergraduate degree, 21\% in an industry role, and 64\% in academia, all with varying degrees of seniority (cf.\ Appendix~\ref{app:surveys} for additional details of community demographics).
+Membership spans academia and industry, with about 16\% of members pursuing an undergraduate degree, 21\% in an industry role, and 64\% in academia, all with varying degrees of seniority (cf.\ Appendix~\ref{app:surveys} for additional details of community demographics).
 As a result, Queer in AI helps naturally bridge otherwise insular aisles of power and social contexts.

 As the queer community consistently experiences discrimination, stigmatization, and inequity \citep{meyer2015violence, casey2019discrimination}, Queer in AI uses the lens of intersectionality as a means of critical inquiry to identify how interlocking forms of oppression, such as racism and sexism, co-construct and exacerbate social and structural disparities \cite{collins2020intersectionality}.
 To proactively dismantle injustices, Queer in AI centers the experiences of its members so that active participation in the Queer in AI community results in the co-creation of initiatives, which reflect of tackling such barriers, including economic (\S\ref{sec:funding}), educational (\S\ref{sec:grad-app}), and social (\S\ref{sub:workshops}) ones.
 By prioritizing fighting intersectional oppression, Queer in AI attempts to empower its most marginalized members to shape and control its programming, addressing key challenges of participatory design such as the exclusion of marginalized people from participation \citep{katell2020toward}, community power-sharing \citep{collins2018community} and the co-formation of knowledge \citep{ferree2016discursive}.
-In doing so, Queer in AI works towards a system of resistant knowledge firmly grounded in praxis that is crucial in the ability of using intersectionality as a critical theory \cite[Chs.\ 3 \& 4]{collins2019intersectionality}.
+In doing so, Queer in AI works towards a system of resistant knowledge firmly grounded in intersectionality's critical praxis \cite[Chs.\ 3 \& 4]{collins2019intersectionality}.